yihui/yihui.org/content/en-vitae.md

 I spent the first half of 2018 on writing the book "[R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown)" (published in July), and the last few months on the R package [**pagedown**](https://github.com/rstudio/pagedown).

+I was not very productive in 2019.
+I often felt drown in Github issues and Stack Overflow questions.
+There was too much maintainence work for me to do for my R packages.
+I planned to write the R Markdown Cookbook, but didn't finish it.

 ### Internship

 1. Summer 2012, [AT&T Labs Research](http://research.att.com), Florham, NJ (mentor: [Simon Urbanek](http://urbanek.info))